-JD, a Virginia native, is a staunch advocate for investing in STEM education.
+A Virginia native, JD is a staunch advocate for investing in STEM education.
 He took his passion to new levels in launching the inaugural STEM Symposium in 2014.
 The event aims to engage and bring together 3,000 children, parents and executives from the industry, government and nonprofit sectors to increase awareness of the STEM education gap.

 Prior to forming WashingtonExec, JD co-founded a weekly digital publication in 2003, where as editor-in-chief he oversaw editorial content.
-His more than 1,000 interviews with government, business, education and political leaders gave him unique insight into the nuts and bolts of the government contracting community.
+His over 1,000 interviews with government, business, education and political leaders gave him unique insight into the nuts and bolts of the government contracting community.

 He resides in Northern Virginia with his wife and three children.

 Doug Russell joined WashingtonExec in August 2016 and focuses on membership retention, corporate growth and providing additional value to council events.
 He runs all of WashingtonExec’s identification, qualification and pursuit of new business opportunities with both current and prospective customers.
 Key customers include large public entities, mid-tier and small business experts in IT, defense, intelligence, cyber and health care.

 Before joining WashingtonExec, Doug spent the last 15 years in various business development roles in the commercial marketplace.
 After living in Chicago, he returned to the Washington, D.C., area in 2009 to sell HR outsourcing to small government contractors.
 Since then, Doug has worked in business development roles at various small businesses within the government contracting realm of the broader metro area.